airbj31/Yonsei/linux/ls.md

 Mandatory arguments to long options are mandatory for short options too.

+ -a, --all :
--a, --all do not ignore entries starting with .
+  + do not ignore entries starting with .

+ -A, --almost-all
--A, --almost-all  do not list implied . and ..
+  + do not list implied . and ..

  --author
-              with -l, print the author of each file
+  + with -l, print the author of each file

  -b, --escape
-              print octal escapes for nongraphic characters
+  + print octal escapes for nongraphic characters

  --block-size=SIZE
-              use SIZE-byte blocks
+  + use SIZE-byte blocks

-       -B, --ignore-backups
+ -B, --ignore-backup
-              do not list implied entries ending with ~
+  + do not list implied entries ending with ~

-       -c     with -lt: sort by, and show, ctime (time of last modification of file  status information) with -l: show ctime and sort by name otherwise: sort by ctime
+ -c     with -lt: sort by, and show, ctime (time of last modification of file  status
+              information) with -l: show ctime and sort by name otherwise: sort by ctime

  -C     list entries by columns

  --color[=WHEN]
-              control  whether  color  is  used  to  distinguish  file  types.
+  + control  whether  color  is  used  to  distinguish  file  types.
 WHEN may be ‘never’, ‘always’, or ‘auto’

  -d, --directory
-              list directory entries instead of contents, and do not  dereference  symbolic links
+  + list directory entries instead of contents, and do not  dereference  symbol links

  -D, --dired
-              generate output designed for Emacs’ dired mode
+  + generate output designed for Emacs’ dired mode

+ -f
-       -f     do not sort, enable -aU, disable -lst
+  + do not sort, enable -aU, disable -lst

  -F, --classify
-              append indicator (one of */=>@|) to entries
+  + append indicator (one of */=>@|) to entries

  --file-type
-              likewise, except do not append ‘*’
+  + likewise, except do not append ‘*’

        --format=WORD
               across  -x,  commas -m, horizontal -x, long -l, single-column -1, verbose -l,